Sydney Bears: 2000–10

 In 2000, the Australian Ice Hockey league (AIHL) was established.
 The league adopted a franchise arrangement for competing teams so the Sydney Bears set up their incorporation as The Bears AIHL Inc. and were granted an AIHL licence.

 The Sydney Bears claimed the inaugural AIHL season premiership by finishing top of the round-robin season involving the Bears, Adelaide Avalanche and Canberra Knights.
 The Bears were defeated by the Avalanche, 6–5 in a shootout in the single match championship final.

 The Sydney Bears backed up this performance and made the championship final in 2001.
 They were again defeated by the Adelaide Avalanche, 10–7.
 The Bears did find success in the Goodall Cup tournament in 2001.
 Held in Newcastle, it was the last Goodall Cup tournament held independently to the AIHL.

-In 2002, the Bear's had a breakout AIHL season.
+In 2002, the Bears had a breakout AIHL season.
 The team left Macquarie and moved to the new Sydney Ice Arena in Baulkham Hills.
 The league doubled in size to six teams and the Bears finished the season first in the table to claim their second premiership.
 They faced a familiar foe, Adelaide Avalanche, in the first Goodall Cup Final for the AIHL.
 In Blacktown Ice Arena, the Bears defeated Adelaide 5–4 in a shootout to clinch the Goodall Cup and claim their first AIHL Championship.

 In 2003, the AIHL adopted a new finals format that involved the top four teams from the regular season.
 The Sydney Bears were involved in and won the one and only third place play-off in an AIHL finals weekend.
 The Bears continued their rivalry with Adelaide and defeated them 10–5 in the match to claim third.
 From 2004 the AIHL tweaked the finals format to remove this match.

 The Bears next found success in 2007 and 2008.
 In 2007, the Sydney Bears changed their name to the AIHL Bears (or simply the Bears) as the team left Sydney for Penrith.
 The team played out of the Penrith Ice Palace.
 The Bears won their second championship and Goodall Cup by defeating the Newcastle North Stars 3–2 in overtime in the final.
 The Bears also won the inaugural Wilson Cup in 2007.
 In 2008, the Bears claimed the H Newman Reid Trophy for the first time by finishing top of the league table ahead of the Western Sydney Ice Dogs.
-The Bears also claimed back-to-back Wilson Cup's after defeating the Ice Dogs in the pre-season tournament's final 6–4.
+The Bears also claimed back-to-back Wilson Cups after defeating the Ice Dogs in the pre-season tournament's final 6–4.